Logan Square Boulevards Historic District

 The Logan Square Boulevards Historic District is a linear historic district in the Logan Square community area of North Side, Chicago.
-It encompasses 2.5 mi of the Chicago boulevard system.

-The district includes sections of Logan Boulevard, Kedzie Avenue, and Humboldt Boulevard.
-It also includes two parks, Logan Square and Palmer Square, which connect the boulevards.
+It encompasses 2.5 mi of the Chicago boulevard system, including sections of Logan, Kedzie, Palmer, and Humboldt boulevards, as well as Logan Square and Palmer Square.
+The district was added to the National Register of Historic Places on November 20, 1985, and was designated a Chicago Landmark on November 1, 2005.